aschmah/blast-wave/README.md

 # blast-wave
 Blast wave code for v2 and spectra
-This is a test branch
+This is a test branch, V2